-Figure 13-12: Toilet-Pedal Flush Lever
+Figure 13-11: Toilet- Pedal Flush Lever

-The toilet (Figure 13-12) operates with water from either the fresh water tank with the water pump ON or the city water supply.
+The toilet (Figure 13-11) operates with water from either the fresh water tank with the water pump ON or the city water supply.
 Before using the toilet, add water to the bottom of the tank.
 Refer to the "Black-Water Holding Tank" instructions.

+The toilet flushes waste directly into the black water holding tank.
+When using your toilet, fill the toilet 3/4 full of water.
+To add water to the toilet bowl, push the pedal lever 1/4 of the way down to fill the bowl to the desired water level.
 To flush the toilet, push down on the lever until the water swirls.
 A small amount of water should remain in the bowl.
 The toilet must be cleaned regularly for maximum sanitation and operational efficiency.
 Clean the toilet bowl with a mild bathroom cleaner.